OmakaseaNFT/chia-nft-util/README.md

 Set `CURRENT_INDEX` in `createNFTs.js`

-Modify `metadataCids.json` & `imgCids.json` to include IPFS CIDS.
+Modify `metadataCids.json` & `imgCids.json` to include IPFS CIDs.
+These CIDs should represent the JSON metadata and images in `/metadata` & `/images`.
-Populate `/json` & `/images` with JSON metadata and images.
-Use sequential naming convention.

 Make sure you have a Chia wallet and node running.